rankingsio/2021-yext-data-hub/rmd/03_final.md

 | Average Google Phone Calls Per Location | 16.6%      |
 | Average Google Website Clicks Per Location | 10.9%      |
 | Average Google Driving Directions Per Location  | 7%      |

+This "underperformance" could simply be due to the fact that legal services is not as in-demand as the average of all industries.
+Still, CTR, for instance, is not directly demand dependant.
+It seems that legal services have the possiblity to improve their longtail keyword CTR.

 ## Imperfect Correlation Between Impressions and Clicks